 And you will not discover

-The look of distrust
+Their look of distrust

-They turn heads as comets do
+Turning heads as comets will

 Then elegantly